The Loud House (franchise): Creation

 Chris Savino conceived of the idea for The Loud House based on his own experiences growing up in a large family.
 Early in development, the Loud family was going to be composed of rabbits, but this was terminated when an executive, Jenna Boyd, asked Savino to make them human.
 The idea of the Loud family being rabbits became used as Lincoln's dream in the Season 3 episode "White Hare".
 He pitched the idea to Nickelodeon in 2013 as a 2 1/2-minute short for their annual Animated Shorts Program.

 Main characters

-The main characters of the franchise are the members of the Loud household, which consists of parents Rita and Lynn Loud Sr., their one son Lincoln and ten daughters Lori, Leni, Luna, Luan, Lynn Jr., Lucy, Lana, Lola, Lisa, and Lily.
+The main characters of the franchise are the members of the Loud household, which consists of parents Rita and Lynn Loud Sr., their son 11 year old Lincoln and 10 daughters 18 year old Lori, 17 year old Leni, 16 year old Luna, 15 year old Luan, 14 year old Lynn Jr, 9 year old Lucy, 7 year old twins Lana and Lola, 5 year old Lisa, and 2 year old Lily.
 According to Chris Savino, the family lives in the fictional town of Royal Woods, Michigan.